Review and road test of the Vauxhall Mokka X 1.6 CDTi

 Ten Second Review of the Vauxhall Mokka X 1.6 CDTi

-'X' marks the spot with Vauxhall's revised Mokka compact crossover.
-It was the first of the brand's SUV/Crossover models to get this new designation, one that in this case signifies revised styling, improved engines and the addition of the innovative 'OnStar' personal connectivity feature across the whole range.
+'X' marks the spot with Vauxhall's Mokka compact crossover.
+It was the first of the brand's SUV/Crossover models to get this new designation, one that in this case signifies smart styling, efficient engines and the inclusion of the innovative 'OnStar' personal connectivity feature across the whole range.
 Let's check this car out in 1.6-litre CDTi diesel form.

 The Mokka has been very good to Vauxhall, notching up more than half a millions sales across Europe, and with almost a quarter of those in the UK.
 It means this compact crossover has not only been one of the best sellers in its tightly contested sector, it's been a regular in the top ten overall sales chart.
 So, the revised Mokka X has a lot to live up to in the face of ever-improving rivals.